-firstwriter.com's database of literary agents includes details of 677 English language literary agencies that don't charge reading fees, and haven't received negative assessments in any of the rating services we check.
-The database is continually updated: there have been 25 listings added or updated in the last month.
+firstwriter.com's database of literary agents includes details of 2,378 English language literary agents and agencies that don't charge reading fees.
+The database is continually updated: there have been 57 listings added or updated in the last month.
 With over a dozen different ways to narrow your search you can find the right literary agent for your book, fast.

 Charles Heaton Allen recently acquired a literary agent using firstwriter.com's database of literary agents.
 We asked him about his writing, and how he found success.